 Château Miraval has 50 hectares of grapes grown on the estate.
 The majority of the fruit for this wine comes from the Château's three best parcels - Muriers, Longue and Romarin.
 The remainder is sourced from within the Correns region, just north of Brignoles in the heart of Provence.
 The terraced vineyards are at 350 metres altitude, resulting in cool nights that moderate the warm days which in turn help the grapes retain their delicate aromas and crisp acidity.
 The clay and chalk soils at Miraval are also important for quality because they help regulate water supply to the vines so they have water when they need it and drainage when they don't.

-Beautiful, pale, petal-pink colour, elegant with bright nuances.
-A beautiful aromatic expression with aromas of fresh fruit and spring flowers, refreshing acidity, with great minerality and a saline finish.
+The wine has a beautiful pale, petal-pink colour, with bright nuances.
+On the nose, it has aromas of fresh strawberries and spring flowers.
+It finishes with a refreshing acidity, minerality and a saline finish.

-Excellent strawberry pink colour.
-Ripe strawberry and raspberry flavours.
+This wine has a lovely strawberry pink colour.
+Ripe strawberry and raspberry dominate the flavours.
 It has fresh acidity and a tropical fruity finish.
-This wine goes well with Pizza, pasta dishes, cheeses and salad.
-Colombar 98%, Pinotage 2%
+This wine goes well with pizza, pasta dishes, cheeses and salad.

-This rose has lifted aromas of cranberry, pomegranate and apple blossom.
+This wine has lifted aromas of cranberry, pomegranate and apple blossom.
 The fine and vibrant palate shows notes of cherry, mulberry and sweet raspberry that are beautifully balanced by a crisp acidity.